vyca2017/content/content/tutorials/freecom/part-5.md

 ---

-# Business Logic with Serverless Functions
+# Freecom Tutorial (5/6): Business Logic with Serverless Functions

 This is the fifth chapter of our Freecom tutorial series and it's all about extending the capabilities of Graphcool by integrating with third-party services.
 We are going to use serverless functions in order to connect Freecom with Slack and thus enable communication between customers and support agents.
 In the [previous chapter](!-pei9aid6ei), you learned how to implement authentication and permission rules to ensure customers only have access to their own conversations.